Priyamethre/priyamethre.github.io/README.md

-# 👋 Hi, I'm Methre Priya
+# 👋 Hi, I'm Priya Methre

-📍 Hyderabad, India
-📧 priyamethre01@gmail.com | 📞 8106905367
-🔗 LinkedIn | 🌐 Portfolio

 ---

 ## 🚀 About Me

-Detail-oriented Data Analyst with hands-on experience in SQL, Excel, Python, and Power BI, specializing in exploratory data analysis, reporting, and dashboard development.
-Experienced in analyzing user behavior, operational metrics, and business performance to deliver clear, actionable insights.
-Strong at translating complex data into business-ready recommendations that support data-driven decision-making across teams.
+### **Curious and impact-driven Data Analyst who enjoys turning messy data into clear stories and actionable insights.
+Hands-on experience with SQL, Excel, Python, and Power BI, analyzing user behavior, operational performance, and business metrics to support smarter decisions.
+Known for combining strong analytical thinking with business context, clear communication, and a genuine interest in solving real-world problems through data.

 ---